 Debra Gago, Team Leader for the Social Inclusion Service, said: “This is a really exciting time for our artists and we are very grateful to Super Slow Way for supporting our project in such a positive manner.

 “We work very hard to promote social inclusion, wellbeing and independence and this will provide a much needed resource in the centre of Blackburn.”

-Cath Ford and Creative Support are launching their exhibition, Creating Happiness, and a series of workshops on Monday 28th November at the BB1 for Life cafe in Blackburn.
+Cath Ford and Creative Support launched their exhibition, Creating Happiness, and a series of workshops on Monday 28th November at the BB1 for Life cafe in Blackburn.